hastagAB/GSoC-2020/README.md

 <h2>5.
 Documenting Nirjas & Atarashi <img src="https://www.kalpataru.com/images/default-source/knowledgehub/documentation/2.gif?Status=Temp&sfvrsn=6245648c_2" width="50"></h2>

-During the GSoC period I got the time to create and organize documention for both Atarashi and Nirjas.
-The documentation contains all the user and developer information of the project and is organized in a way to be easily accisible by all.
+During the GSoC period, I got the time to create and organize documentation for both Atarashi and Nirjas.
+The documentation contains all the user and developer information of the project and is organized in a way to be easily accessible by all.

 The Documentation can be found at: